 Located in the Connecticut River Valley, Newbury is a town with an agricultural heritage.
 Agricultural land use will continue to influence the pattern of development in Newbury and the elements necessary in agrarian life (farmers, farm equipment, manure, livestock, etc.) must be respected by residents and businesses.
 For the purposes of this plan, the category of lands falling under agriculture and forestry uses cross reference under three planning headings: Land Use, Natural Resource, and Community-Economic Development.
 As have many other Vermont communities, Newbury recognizes the value of its agricultural lands and historic agricultural structures.
 However, like many towns, Newbury has limited financial resources to commit toward the conservation of these lands, the open spaces they provide, and the preservation of farms under active operation.
-As of 2023, 19,385 acres in Newbury were enrolled in the Current Use Appraisal Program.
-This represents nearly 40% of Newbury's total land mass of 41,302 acres.
+As of 2023, 19,385 acres in Newbury's total land mass of 41,302 acres.
 As of 2023, 6,154 acres were also conserved via conservation easements with the VT Housing and Conservation Board (VHCB) through Upper Valley Land Trust (UVLT) and Vermont Land Trust (VLT).
 This represents 14.9% of Newbury's total land mass.